mathurinm/celer/README.md

 ## Cite

 ``celer`` is licensed under the [BSD 3-Clause](https://github.com/mathurinm/celer/blob/main/LICENSE).
 Hence, you are free to use it.
-If you do so, don't forget to cite:
+If you do so, please cite:

 ```tex